alessiaaceti/HELENE/README.md

 ### Troubleshooting
+In this section we collect tips that can help with installation and operation in the event of errors.
+This list will be continuously expanded.

+#### Firmware
 If you encounter problems while compiling the ESP projects and get an error due to missing ros_lib headers, try building your customized libs like this:

 ```